Pylons/pyramid/docs/designdefense.rst

 even though the latter is more explicit.

 It would be *most* explicit if the microframeworks did not use thread local variables at all.
-BFG view functions are passed a request object; many of BFG's APIs require that an explicit request object be passed to them.
-It is *possible* to retrieve the current BFG request as a threadlocal variable but it is a "in case of emergency, break glass" type of activity.
-This explicitness makes BFG view functions more easily unit testable, as you don't need to rely on the framework to manufacture suitable "dummy" request (and other similarly-scoped) objects during test setup.
+Pyramid view functions are passed a request object; many of Pyramid's APIs require that an explicit request object be passed to them.
+It is *possible* to retrieve the current Pyramid request as a threadlocal variable but it is a "in case of emergency, break glass" type of activity.
+This explicitness makes Pyramid view functions more easily unit testable, as you don't need to rely on the framework to manufacture suitable "dummy" request (and other similarly-scoped) objects during test setup.
 It also makes them more likely to work on arbitrary systems, such as async servers that do no monkeypatching.

 Explicitly WSGI
 +++++++++++++++